Khuen von Belasi

-The House of Khuen von Belasi (older spelling: Khuen von Belasy) are an aristocratic family originating from the County of Tyrol, first documented in 1111.
+The House of Khuen von Belasi (older spelling: Khuen von Belasy) is an Austrian aristocratic family originating from the County of Tyrol, first documented in 1111.
 Over time, the family established itself in Lower Austria and Bohemia, branching into several lines.
 In 1630, they were elevated to the rank of Counts.
 The family remains present in South Tyrol and in Austria to this day.